George Washington University welcomes graduates back for first in-person commencement since pandemic

 “This is a message for other generations that we can do it,” Carballo said.

-During the ceremony, university president Thomas J. LeBlanc awarded president’s medals, the school’s highest honor, to three people for their contribution to the country’s pandemic response: Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases; Cindy Liu, an associate professor in the Milken Institute School of Public Health who led the development of the university’s coronavirus testing laboratory; and Andrew Maurano, an associate clinical professor of emergency medicine who managed delivery of coronavirus vaccines to the D.C. community.
+During the ceremony, university President Thomas J. LeBlanc awarded president’s medals, the school’s highest honor, to three people for their contribution to the country’s pandemic response: Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases; Cindy Liu, an associate professor in the Milken Institute School of Public Health who led the development of the university’s coronavirus testing laboratory; and Andrew Maurano, an associate clinical professor of emergency medicine who managed delivery of vaccine doses to the D.C. community.

 Sen. Elizabeth Warren (D-Mass.), who delivered the keynote address, encouraged students to do what they believe in as they also expand opportunities for others.